Upright Bass For Sale

 Because of our ever changing menu, we will try to update this

 page as often as possible.
-Here you will find up to date
+Here you will find up to date pictures,

-upright bass, it is best to call or
+it is best to call or

 email.
 Please keep in mind that we ship anywhere in the USA.